jupyter-book/jupyter-book/docs/content/myst.md

 you'll write in the same flavour of **MyST Markdown**.
 Jupyter Book will know how to parse both of them.

 This page contains a few pieces of information about MyST Markdown and how it relates to Jupyter Book.
-You can find much more information about this flavour of Markdown at [the Myst Parser documentation](myst-parser:example_syntax).
+You can find much more information about this flavour of M243arkdown at [the Myst Parser documentation](myst-parser:example_syntax).

 :::{admonition,tip} Want to use RMarkdown directly?